NoBrainerORM/nobrainer.io/docs/management.md

-If you need helpers to create all the tables of your models with some sort of rake command because you are not using the auto table create feature, please create an issue on Github.
+If you need helpers to create all the tables of your models with some sort of rake command because you are not using the auto table create feature, please create an issue on GitHub.

 ## Cleaning Up